Special 2023 Announcement— Nine Years Later!

 Some sort of answer to that question can be found in what I said earlier – that I was aiming not so much at a book review, but:

 An enquiry into issues such as the evil of modern capitalism and the destruction of freedom, religion and tradition (themes which are very important to us at this website.)

-Yes, dear Reader, here is what concerns us greatly at Cor Jesu Sacratissimum.
+Yes, Lector, here is what concerns us greatly at Cor Jesu Sacratissimum.